 Citizens' Water Academy

-The Citizens’ Water Academy will provide in-depth information about water resource management during one-hour virtual sessions held throughout January, February, and March of 2021.
+The Citizens’ Water Academy will provide in-depth information about water resource management during one-hour virtual sessions held throughout January, February, and March of 2022.
+An in-person summit will be held on March 30, 2022, to recognize academy participants who met all requirements.

 The Catawba River is a powerful, yet fragile, natural resource that supports and connects our communities.
 The primary water source for nearly 2 million people, our river supports a thriving economy and is a catalyst for growth and development throughout the region.